isabella-molterer/isabella-molterer/README.md

 - 👋 I'm Isabella Molterer
 - 👩‍💻 I'm a Web Developer based in Salzburg, Austria
-- ✨I'm passionate about coding, painting and reading
+- ✨ I'm passionate about coding, painting and reading

 <!--
 **isabella-molterer/isabella-molterer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.